 - In Changeling: The Lost, Carlos Garcál is an accomplished South Beach chef and tidily rotund — or rather, the Fetch left in his place when the True Fae kidnapped him is.
 The real Carlos is now a Changeling known as the Glutton, a bloated, atavistic cannibal who is unrecognizable as a human... but is still a very good chef.

 - Story of Seasons:

-- Elli from Harvest Moon 64 is a baker and is meant to be larger than the other bachelorettes, though it's not obvious at all (but then again she wears baggy clothes, however Harvest Moon: Back to Nature retooled her as a nurse without changing her design or making any references to her weight).
+- Elli from Harvest Moon 64 is a baker and is meant to be larger than the other bachelorettes, though it's not obvious at all (she wears baggy clothes, however Harvest Moon: Back to Nature retooled her as a presumably-slim nurse without changing her design).
 She has some Weight Woe related envy of Popuri, as Popuri can eat sweets without gaining weight.
 Her father figure and love interest Jeff, who she works for and is also a baker, likes Elli the way she is and has some implications of being a Chubby Chaser at that.

 - The Gourmet is a reoccuring character in the games.
 He is by far the fattest character and is a vaguely human looking gonk.
 The Gourmet comes around for food festivals in order to judge foods in contests.
 Harvest Moon: Island of Happiness introduced Pierre, who looks like the Gourmet but subverts this trope as he's skinny and very short.